EPCCed/archer2-intro-to-lammps/_episodes/00-connecting.md

 where the instructors will help make sure you can login to ARCHER2.

-Note that if you are not able to login to ARCHER2 and do not attend this session, you may struggle to run the course excercises as these were designed to run on ARCHER2 specifically.
+Note that if you are not able to login to ARCHER2 and do not attend this session, you may struggle to run the course exercises as these were designed to run on ARCHER2 specifically.

 ## Connecting using SSH